stevejay/scss-mixins-spinners/README.md

 </div>
 ```

-Note that the spinners are styled to be centered within the containing element
+Note that the spinners are styled to be centred within the containing element
 (`div#my-spinner` in this case).

 ## Available Spinners